Yugz29/FaraVault/app/README.md

 # FaraVault
-Local digital safe for managing and encrypting API keys
+Web application to manage and safely encrypt API keys and other sensitive secrets